Some of the best shopping opportunities in all of Vancouver are at the boutiques, artisan shops and Public Market vendor stalls at Granville Island.

 Of interest to young children is the Kids Market which is the building near the entrance to Granville Island at 1496 Cartwright Street.
 It’s home to dozens of stores catering solely to the wants and needs of young little people.
 The Kids Market is also close to the great (and free) outdoor water park, which is located just a block or so away and has a small water slide running in the summer (although not in 2020).

-The Kids Market is kind of like a mini shopping mall that’s full of child-focussed specialty stores on two floors.
-Inside is the Granville Island Toy Store, a magic shop and a place that sells the most amazing puppets and kites.
+The Kids Market is kind of like a mini shopping mall that’s full of child-focused specialty stores on two floors.
+Inside is the Granville Island Toy Store and a magic shop.
 There is also a clothing store selling everything from ballet slippers to princess dresses, and a candy store that sells all kinds of sweets.

 Also at the Kids Market is The Adventure Zone – a little kids play area with a multi-level climbing structure.
 It’s a great indoor place for young children to burn off energy.
 The Adventure Zone also has a wide range of arcade games where children can win tickets which they can redeem for prizes.
 It’s kind of like a Chuck E. Cheese venue, but without the pizza.